OzanYasin/git-and-github-bootcamp/README.md

 I can clone my fork and make changes, add features, and break things without fear of disturbing the original repository.

 If I do want to share my work, I can make a pull request from my fork to the original repo.

+## Summarize

+1. Fork the original project repo on Github
+2. Clone my fork to my local machine
+3. Add a remote pointing to the original project repo.
+This remote is often named upstream.
+4. Make changes and add/commit on a feature branch on my local machine
+5. Push up my new feature branch to my forked repo (usually called origin)
+6. Open a pull request to the original project repo containing the new work on my forked repo
+7. Hopefully the pull request is accepted and my changes are merged in!